Our Roles/ Functions

 Regulation Of Supplies, LPG And Other Petroleum Products

-Various Oil Companies are providing services to the public of the State by supplying K.Oil and LPG through their own network of distributors and retailers.
-The State is allocated about 7000 KL of K.Oil on monthly basis which is allotted by the Central Ministry of Petroleum and Natural Gas.
+Various Oil Companies are providing services to the public of the UT by supplying K.Oil and LPG through their own network of distributors and retailers.
+The UT is allocated about 7000 KL of K.Oil on monthly basis which is allotted by the Central Ministry of Petroleum and Natural Gas.
 The CAPD and Legal Metrology Departments are the regulatory authorities and frequently make inspections both at the level of LPG filling Station, stockiests, retailers of K.Oil outlets and LPG.

 The prices of specified essential commodities are fixed by the Department of Food, Civil Supplies and Consumer Affairs in the cities of Jammu and Srinagar in consultation with the representatives of concerned trade, representatives of concerned Govt.
 Department and the consumer protection organizations while deliberating upon the issue factors like input costs, wholesale prices, distribution expenses and profit margin of the wholesaler/retailers are taken into account and only then the prices are fixed.
 To ensure adherence to the notified prices checking squads are in position.